| Criticisms & Covid-19 Email From: William Gibbons Jr

 to keep infections down and, to be honest, I'm disappointed.
 I had thought

+you understood the necessity of these efforts.
 Word from the working nurses I know is that Grand

 Rapids hospitals are full, Sparrow is getting there, and people still